Cardiology: Persistent truncus arteriosus

 Persistent truncus arteriosus is when the truncus arteriosus fails to split into the aorta and pulmonary trunk.
 This occurs in about 1 in 11,000 live births and allows both oxygenated and deoxygenated blood into the body.
 The repair consists of a VSD closure and the Rastelli procedure.

-Ebstein anomaly
+Ebstein's anomaly

 Ebstein's anomaly is characterized by a right atrium that is significantly enlarged and a heart that is shaped like a box.
 This is very rare and happens in less than 1% of congenital heart disease cases.
 The surgical repair varies depending on the severity of the disease.

 Pediatric cardiology is a sub-specialty of pediatrics.
 To become a pediatric cardiologist in the U.S., one must complete a three-year residency in pediatrics, followed by a three-year fellowship in pediatric cardiology.
 Per doximity, pediatric cardiologists make an average of $303,917 in the U.S.